ericwafula/CurrencyBudy/README.md

 ### Architecture

-The application uses clean architecture and makes use of features i.e feature_onboarding & feature_converter.
-Each feature follows the common convention as shown below
+The application is modularized and follows the clean architecture principle.
+It currently has 3 Modules, core, feature_onboarding and feature_converter.
+Each module follows the common convention as shown below

 ![image](https://user-images.githubusercontent.com/82439687/222801500-0d3bcbd7-49e3-4b62-bcdb-94ee39b7f15d.png)